 News and latest talks

-9 and 23 May 2022 - NCCR Automation Symposium on Systems Theory of Algorithms
+9 May 2022 - NCCR Automation Symposium on Systems Theory of Algorithms

 Iterative algorithms in optimization, games, and learning are dynamical systems with inputs, outputs, and uncertainty.
 The symposium explores the systems and control theory behind such algorithms shaping our reality.